Christian Rehab for Boys, Offering Adventure-Based Addiction Treatment for Teens in Massachusetts

 After completion of our Christian rehab, boys go home followed by a strong aftercare program to help them continue to grow.
 Aftercare is included without added cost in our normal tuition package.

 Education means a lot to us, because we think education forms a foundation for future success.
-Within our accredited private Christian school, students study on courses led by certified teachers, with individual tutoring available to assist those who need it.
+Within our private Christian school with fully accredited classes, students study on courses led by certified teachers, with individual tutoring available to assist those who need it.
 Credits earned can easily transfer to public or private schools at home.
 Boys may also study basic vocational skills like woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and more.
 After graduating from our rehab, boys may prefer to continue their classwork at home through the online Alpha Omega Academy that we use.